metagenomics/metagenomics-workshop/docs/nextflow_nf_core/nextflow.rst

     .map { file -> file.name.toUpperCase() }
     .view { "Transformed filename: $it" }

-  // Converting a list into multiple items ch =channel
+   // Converting a list into multiple items
+   Channel
     .of([1, 2, 3, 4])
     .flatten()
     .view()

    // The reverse of the flatten operator is collect.
    // The collect operator collects all the items emitted by a
-  //channel to a list and return the resulting object as a sole emission. ch = channel
+   //channel to a list and return the resulting object as a sole emission.
+   Channel
     .of( 1, 2, 3, 4 )
     .collect()
     .view()

    // Grouping contents of a channel by a key.
-  // The first element of tuple is the default key. channel.fromPath('WGS-data/*{1,2}.fq')
+   // The first element of tuple is the default key.
+   Channel.fromPath('output_nf/*.fastp.{1,2}.fq.gz')
+     .map{file -> [file.name.split('\\.')[0], file]}
      .groupTuple()
      .view()

 - **Splitting**